TheKevJames/tidbits/README.rst

 ~~~~~~~~~~~~

 Do you use `Sentry`_?
 I do.
 And every single project I use it in contains the
-same block for configuring it from the `SENTRY_DSN` environment variable.
+same block for configuring it from the `SENTRY_DSN` environment variable and
+the same block for instrumenting the error logger.

 .. code-block:: python

     from tidbits.integrations.sentry import SENTRY
+    from tidbits.integrations.sentry import instrument_logger

     try:
         {}['missing_key']
     except Exception:
         # damn, I totally didn't expect an error here, better send it to Sentry
         SENTRY.captureException()

+    # creates events in Sentry for each error log
+    instrument_logger(logging.Error)

 .. _Sentry: https://sentry.io/